robertmuth/Cwerg/FE/Docs/tutorial.md

 for a compiler frontend with basic optimizations (there is a comparable complexity budget for the backend).

- Cwerg is also meant to be a fast language focussing on whole program compilation.
+ Cwerg is also meant to be a fast language eliminating the need for separate compilation and instead focussing on whole program compilation.
  We target a compilation speed of at least a million LOC per second and programs of up to 10 million LOC.

 ## Highlights